jgm/pandoc-server/README.md

 ## Using the server

+There are two endpoints.

-There is one endpoint, `/convert`.
-It expects a POST request with a JSON body containing the following fields:
+`/convert` expects a POST request with a JSON body containing the following fields:

 - `text` (text to convert)
 - `from` (defaults to `"markdown"`)